Occupational Health and Safety Program for Animal Care and Use Personnel

 G. “Volunteer” means a non-paid person who performs a prescribed university function or responsibility that has been approved by the authorized university representative.

-B. Vice Presidents, Deans, Directors, Academic Heads, and Department Heads, are responsible for understanding and implementing Environmental Health and Safety plans, policies, and procedures applicable to employees, students, and classroom activities under their supervision, as well as work areas and facilities in their unit.
+Vice Presidents, Deans, Directors, Academic Heads, and Department Heads, are responsible for understanding and implementing Environmental Health and Safety plans, policies, and procedures applicable to employees, students, and classroom activities under their supervision, as well as work areas and facilities in their unit.

-C. The IO is responsible for the animal program at the university.
+A. The IO is responsible for the animal program at the university.
 The IO works with the IACUC and the attending veterinarian to establish policies and procedures, ensure regulatory compliance, monitor animal program performance, and support science and humane animal use.

-D. Principal Investigators, Laboratory Supervisors, and Course Coordinators are responsible for understanding and implementing IACUC requirements as well as environmental health and safety plans, policies, and procedures applicable to students, classroom facilities, and activities under their supervision.
+B. Principal Investigators, Laboratory Supervisors, and Course Coordinators are responsible for understanding and implementing IACUC requirements as well as environmental health and safety plans, policies, and procedures applicable to students, classroom facilities, and activities under their supervision.

 A. IACUC reviews instructional and research projects identified by faculty involving laboratory animals.
 As part of these reviews, the committee makes safety-related recommendations and determines appropriate sanctions to deal with non-compliance.
-IACUC is also responsible for conducting semi-annual inspections of the university’s animal program including an inspection of the animal spaces.
+IACUC is also responsible for conducting semi-annual inspections of the university’s animal care and use program including an inspection of the animal spaces.

 B. Supervisors are responsible for implementing corrective and disciplinary actions for employees under their supervision when environmental health and safety plans, policies, and procedures are not followed.